smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 tags: deployment process series
 ---

 It wasn't always easy for us to promote our code.
-It took time and effort to get there and a whole lot of iterating.
+Releases were deadlocked and were not confident about how they would work.
+This first part outlines the starting point before we started to change our releases.
 This is our story about how over the course of a few weeks we were able to go from a system with little confidence to smooth regular updates that are downright boring.

 {% include series/deploys-becoming-boring.html %}

 In The Beginning
 =======================================

-We started out our project with large releases.
-This was not how we wanted it to be but this is how things ended up.
+We started our project with large releases.
+This was not how we wanted it to be but it was how things ended up.
 Promoting each release turned into a serious event whenever the deployment window opened up.
-We had all the ceremony, fear and pressure to make our dates that are talked about as delivery anti-patterns within the [Continuous Delivery][cd] book.
+We had all the ceremony, fear and pressure to make our dates that are cited as delivery anti-patterns by the [Continuous Delivery][cd] book.

 > ... quick hacks to get newly deployed production systems running
 > weren't being driven by such immediate commericial imperatives, but rather by